mendezVKI/MODULO/README.rst

      - $n_t^2 + n_t \\times n_r$
      - $n_s \\times n_t' + n_s' \\times n_t + n_s \\times n_r$

-As shown in the table, the computational cost of the decomposition is dominated by the computation of the correlation matrix ``K`` in Phase 2.
+As shown in the table, the computational cost of the decomposition is dominated by the computation of the correlation matrix $K$ in Phase 2.
 The memory-saving option significantly reduces the computational cost of this phase, as the correlation matrix is computed for each partition, rather than for the entire dataset.